TaTooKa/microfate/index.rst

 Opposing characters or environmental hazards/challenges can have different amounts (“slots”) of Consequences, depending on their “narrative resistance”.

+To accommodate for this, the outcome of the Attack Action has changed: you don't deal Stress with your shifts.
+If you succeed on an Attack action, you either impose a Mild or Moderate Consequence.

 How Consequences work
 ---------------------